binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 In these ancient Indian schools, everything was taught through memory and conversation.
 Students would listen to chants, repeat verses, and slowly build knowledge. *They learned spiritual ideas, stories from the Vedas and epics, life skills like farming or archery, and deep values like truth, respect, and patience.* **Education was seen as a lifelong journey, not just a way to get a job.**

-But Gurukuls weren't for everyone.
-Entry often depended on caste or family status. **Many groups, especially girls and lower castes, were left out of this system.** It's one of the biggest truths we can't ignore.
+However, Gurukul was not for everyone.
+Caste or family status frequently determined admission. **This system excluded many groups, particularly lower castes and girls.** It's one of the biggest truths we cannot deny.

 A famous example? **Sage Sandipani's Gurukul, where Lord Krishna and Sudama studied together.** It shows how even divine stories are rooted in the same system of learning we once followed.

-**This was India's first classroom**, a world where the mind, body, and spirit were all part of education.
+**This was the first classroom** in India, where education encompassed the mind, body, and spirit.

 ## From Forests to Halls: India's First Universities